David Axelrod: Early life

 Axelrod was born on the Lower East Side of Manhattan, New York City, and grew up in its Stuyvesant Town area.
 He was raised in a liberal Jewish family and had his bar mitzvah ceremony at the Brotherhood Synagogue in Manhattan.
 His mother, Myril Bennett (née Davidson), was a journalist at PM, a liberal-leaning 1940s newspaper, and later an advertising executive at Young & Rubicam.
-His father, Joseph Axelrod, was a psychologist and avid baseball fan, who migrated from Eastern Europe to the United States at the age of eleven.
+His father, Joseph Axelrod, was a psychologist and avid baseball fan, who emigrated from Eastern Europe to the United States at the age of eleven.
 He attended Public School 40 in Manhattan.
 Axelrod's parents separated when he was eight years old.
-In 2021, Axelrod disclosed in a CNN op-ed that his father suffered from severe clinical depression, unbeknownst at the time to the family, which led to his suicide when the younger Axelrod was 20.
+In 2021, Axelrod disclosed in a CNN op-ed that his father suffered from severe clinical depression, unbeknownst at the time to the family, which led to his suicide when the younger Axelrod was 19.

 Describing the appeal of politics, he told the Los Angeles Times, "I got into politics because I believe in idealism.
 Just to be a part of this effort that seems to be rekindling the kind of idealism that I knew when I was a kid, it's a great thing to do.
 So I find myself getting very emotional about it."
 At thirteen years old, he was selling campaign buttons for Robert F. Kennedy.
 After graduating from New York's Stuyvesant High School in 1972, Axelrod attended the University of Chicago, where he majored in political science.
 Axelrod described his childhood as "very turbulent", although he did not specify the exact details that elicited this characterization.

 As an undergraduate, Axelrod wrote for the Hyde Park Herald, covering politics, and earned an internship at the Chicago Tribune.

 Personal life

 Axelrod lost his father to suicide in 1977, around the time of his college graduation.

 While at the University of Chicago he met his future wife, business student Susan Landau (daughter of physician-scientist Richard L. Landau), and they married in 1979.

 In June 1981, they had their first child, a daughter.
 She was diagnosed with epilepsy at seven months of age.
 Axelrod describes Lauren as having had brutal seizures, requiring a constantly changing regimen of medications for some time.
 This left her developmentally disabled, but nevertheless mainstreamed in school.
 For a few years after high school, the family struggled to find programs that would keep her happy and fulfilled, but were able to place her in Misericordia, a large dormitory-style group home in 2002, where she leads an active life.
-As of 2021, Axelrod advocates for a flexible, mixed approach to group homes and support environments for people like his daughter, in contrast to the common approach of exclusively moving toward smaller group homes.
+As of 2021, Axelrod advocates for a flexible, mixed approach to group homes that support environments for people like his daughter, in contrast to the common approach of exclusively moving toward smaller group homes.

 The Axelrods have two other children.